MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 > [!div class="mx-imgBorder"]
 > ![Dependency Tracker Risk Graph, Consuming From](_img/tracker/risk-graph.png)

 There are two views: **Consuming From** and **Producing For**.
 The workflow state color coding is configurable.
-The width of the lines in the indicate how many dependencies exist in that area, the thicker the link the more dependencies as indicated in the legend.
+The width of the lines indicate how many dependencies exist in that area, the thicker the link the more dependencies as indicated in the legend.

 #### Consuming From